Lighthouses of Israel

 is at right, Trabas has a photo,

-view.
+view and a very distant street view.
 Mount Carmel is one of the most prominent landmarks along

 the Israeli coast, rising southeast of the seaport of Haifa.
 The lighthouse